 April 22, 2022

-TAKAMAZ Machinery, one of the famous CNC lathe builders, has built a new “Asahi Plant”, in Hakusan, Ishikawa Prefecture, which started operations on April 4, 2022.
-The company positions this new plant as its “flagship plant,” and will use the start of operations at the plant as an opportunity to increase machine tool production.
-The company aims to achieve sales of 30 billion yen in the future by utilizing the Asahi Plant.
+Takamatsu Machinery, one of the famous CNC lathe builders, has built a new “Asahi factory”, in Hakusan, Ishikawa Prefecture, which started operations on April 4, 2022.
+The company positions this new plant as its “flagship factory,” and will use the start of operations at the plant as an opportunity to increase machine tool production.
+The company aims to achieve sales of 30 billion yen in the future by utilizing the Asahi factory.

-TAKAMAZ Machinery positions its newly built “Asahi Plant”, located near its main plant, as its “flagship plant”.
+TAKAMAZ positions its newly built “Asahi factory”, located near its main plant, as its “flagship factory”.

 March 2, 2022